How Credit Cards Changed the Way Our Family Travels

 Breaking down the Southwest Companion Pass

 The Companion Pass is one of the most valuable achievements in the points and miles world.
 It allows you to book any flight that Southwest Airlines offers and then book a flight for your named companion for FREE.

 Ok, you have to pay the taxes but they are usually as low as $6 for a one-way flight.
 But the flight itself is FREE.

-I know, I didn’t believe it either but it’s true!
-But there are only 2 ways to qualify.
-Either you fly 100 one way flights or earn 110,000 miles in a calendar year.
+It felt too good to be true, but it’s true!
+There are only 2 ways to qualify.
+Either you fly 100 one way flights or earn 125,000 miles in a calendar year.

 OR you take the short-cut with sign up bonuses.

 So of course we took the short-cut.
 Because who doesn’t love a short-cut?
 Like baked potatoes in the microwave.
 Or Spanx instead of exercise.
 Same outcome, less work. 😉

 In order to earn that many miles it takes signing up for both a personal Southwest card and a business Southwest card.
-The personal card currently has a sign up bonus of 40,000 miles and the business card will earn you 60,000.
+The combined points earned from a personal card and a business card are enough to earn the companion pass.
+See this post for the current sign up bonuses.

 The trick here was to sign up for these cards later in the year and wait to meet the minimum spending requirement in January or February.
 Here’s why.